Cami-Jahr/CallyBot/README.md

 # CallyBot
 NTNU Software Development Project - Group 57</br></br>
+CallyBot is a project under development.
+She helps you with reminders, assignment deadlines and exam dates.
+More functions may be added in the future.
+Assignment deadlines are currently only supported for students using itslearning and blackboard through feide.
+The only courses currently availible are NTNU courses, which means that the only exam dates you can get are from these courses. </br></br>
-You can talk with Cally [here](http://m.me/CallyBot) (She will not answer until the bot is made public, or you are added as a tester.
-To be added as a tester send her a message and we will add you as soon as possible!)
+To talk with Cally click [here](http://m.me/CallyBot) (She will not answer until the bot is made public, or you are added as a tester.
+To be added as a tester, send her a message and we will add you as soon as possible!)
 ## Instructions - How to set up CallyBot from scratch
 ### 1. Create a Facebook page
 First you have to [create](https://www.facebook.com/pages/create/) a Facebook page from which the bot will communicate through.<br />